Wearing headphones for hours on end while gaming can be annoying and restrictive.

 - The included jack cable feels a bit cheap

 With the Companion 20, you get the signature Bose sound and build quality put into two handsome and compact speakers made for PC use.
-Despite being a simple 2.0 speakers set up it has incredibly rich sound effects and the Bose TrueSpace technology creates a much deeper and immersive sound experience than what you usually get from 2.0 speakers.
+Despite being a simple 2.0 speakers set up, it has incredibly rich sound effects, and the Bose TrueSpace technology creates a much broader and immersive sound experience than what you usually get from 2.0 speakers.
 Considering they might not have a stand-alone subwoofer the bass is surprisingly deep.

 2. Audioengine A2+